P0332: Knock Sensor 2 Circuit Low Input (Bank 2)

 Most Reported On

 P0332 is an OBD-II diagnostic trouble code meaning “Knock Sensor 2 Circuit Low Input (Bank 2).”
-The knock sensor signal on Bank 2 is below minimum expected voltage.
+This code means the Engine Control Module detected a low-voltage (or low-amplitude) signal from Knock Sensor 2 on Bank 2 — the cylinder bank that does not contain cylinder 1.
+The knock sensor 'listens' for engine detonation (pinging) so the computer can retard ignition timing to protect the engine.
+P0332 sets when this sensor's signal is consistently lower than expected, suggesting the sensor, its wiring, or connection is faulty.
+To stay safe, the ECM may pull timing, which can slightly reduce power and fuel economy.
 This code is most commonly reported on 2011-2019 Kia Sorento (EX, L, LX, S), 2000-2006 Chevrolet Silverado 1500, and 2000-2006 GMC Sierra 1500, plus 1 other vehicle, with repair costs ranging from $350 to $7,500.

 Common Causes